 When you arrive, you'll pay an entrance fee that will give you access to the entire location.
 The entrance fee at the time this post was written was 300 Dominican Pesos which roughly translates to a little over $5 USD.
 They're currently only accepting cash, so be prepared for that!

 There are two lagoons that often get missed because they are much smaller, but I recommend checking them out first thing.
-After you enter, just head to the left and follow the path to the steep stone stairs that take you down to two lagoons to check them out.
+After you pass the entrance fee area, just head to the left and follow the path to the steep stone stairs that take you down to two lagoons to check them out.
 You can actually swim in the first one, and the other is just for looking (but oh so pretty for photos!).

 Once you've seen those, head over to the main event — the largest lagoon!
-It's a pool surrounded 360 degrees by limestone cliffs and lush jungle branches.
+It's a pool surrounded on all sides by limestone cliffs and lush jungle branches.
 Just like the first two lagoons, the water is a striking and deep blue-green color.

-Oh and the temperature is absolutely perfect for swimming!
+The temperature is absolutely perfect for swimming!
 Sometimes when you're swimming at the coast it's not as refreshing as you'd like because both the water and the air are quite warm, but not here.
 It's not too cold and not too hot, so get in and enjoy it.
 As a reminder, you'll arrive at the top of the cliffs (overlooking the lagoon) with a set of stairs nearby that will lead you down to where you can get in and swim.
-Or, you can zipline!
+Or you can zipline!
 More on that below.

 The lagoon is 32 meters deep (that's over 100 feet)!
 It's a little eerie to think about that while you swim, but there are life jackets available if you feel you need one.
 There's also a dock you can jump off from, but beware!
 It rocks from side to side so be careful how you step.

 It does cost 50 pesos (less than $1 USD) each time you do the zipline, so bring a bit of extra cash if you're planning on giving it a try.
-They'll also equip you with a life jacket and a lifeguard at the bottom, and you'll need to sign a waiver because of the nature of this being an at-your-own-risk sort of activity.
+They'll also equip you with a life jacket and a lifeguard at the bottom, and you'll need to sign a waiver because this is an at-your-own-risk sort of activity.

 They don't allow you to take anything like a GoPro on the zipline, so just have your friends take video for you — I recommend having someone filming from the bottom where you drop in and someone at the top so you can get both angles!